Lakeview Mountain Cabin with Wraparound Deck, Hot Tub & Wood Burning Fireplace.

 From The Bartlett, you can:

-- Hike Mt.
-Elbert (14,440 ft) — the highest peak in the Rockies — minutes from the cabin - Fish, kayak, or paddleboard on Twin Lakes - Drive the legendary Independence Pass to Aspen (about 35–40 minutes, seasonal) - Ski at Ski Cooper or Monarch Mountain (both within 45 minutes) - Explore hundreds of miles of OHV trails through the National Forest - Visit historic Leadville (~20 minutes north) for dining, shopping, and Old West charm - Head to Buena Vista (~25 minutes south) for craft breweries, world-class rafting, and hot springs
+- Hiking: Multiple world class trails nearby (Mt.
+Elbert, Willis Gulch, Interlaken) - Fish, kayak, or paddle board on Twin Lakes or Arkansas River - Drive the legendary Independence Pass to Aspen (about 35–40 minutes, seasonal) - Ski at Ski Cooper or Monarch Mountain (both within 45 minutes) - Explore hundreds of miles of OHV trails through the National Forest - Visit historic Leadville (~30 minutes north) for dining, shopping - Head to Buena Vista (~25 minutes south) for craft breweries, world-class rafting, and hot springs

 Why Guests Love The Bartlett